 The Leadership Studies minor core courses and their objectives, in aggregate, meet the outcomes for the program as noted above and as described in the Curriculum Map appended to this document.
-A core curriculum of four sequential courses (12 credits) is supplemented by elective courses chosen by each student, for a (minimum) total of 18 credits.
-Because we can only assess the value of the four required courses (US 160, US 260, US 360, US 460 or US 489), faculty members continue to review recommended electives for Leadership Studies minors.
-Based on course by course objectives and assignments, students have numerous opportunities to demonstrate their learning.
+A core curriculum of four sequential leadership studies courses (12 credits) is supplemented by a required course in public speaking (typically SP 103) and an elective course (or courses) chosen by each student, for a (minimum) total of 18 credits.
+Because we can only assess the value of the four leadership studies courses (US 160, US 260, US 360, US 460 or US 489), faculty members continue to review recommended electives for Leadership Studies minors.
+Based on course by course objectives and assignments, students have numerous opportunities to optimize their learning.